danielkkelly/iac/README.md

 The configuration below shows the configuration needed when using a traditional basion host, which resides on a public network and has a public IP.
-If you use AWS then you have the option to use System Manager to access non-public hosts in a variety of ways.
+If you use AWS then you have the option to use Session Manager to access non-public hosts in a variety of ways.
 See [AWS](aws/README.md#ssh-config) for more information.
 It's  a one line change and you can eliminate a public IP and reduce your attack surface.
+Our HCL is set up by default to support Session Manager for AWS.

 ```
 Host dev-bastion